terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

   * Security Center Sources Editor: `roles/securitycenter.sourcesEditor`
   * Security Admin: `roles/iam.securityAdmin`

-You you are deploying this module in the logging project of the Terraform Example Foundation using the Terraform Service account created in the Foundation it already has all the necessary permissions in the logging project.
+If you are deploying this module in the logging project of the Terraform Example Foundation using the Terraform Service account created in the Foundation, it already has all the necessary permissions in the logging project.

 ### APIs